 - You will get to use the telephone so you can talk to a member of your family, friend, or bondsman to arrange bail.

-- If they expect that you will make bail and be released quickly, you might be allowed to wear your own clothes, but if you are not expected to make bail quickly you you will have to change into a jumpsuit.
+- If they expect that you will make bail and be released quickly, you might be allowed to wear your own clothes, but if you are not expected to make bail quickly you will have to change into a jumpsuit.

 Have you ever been booked into jail?
 If so, please tell us what happened.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Do you have any things that will help others make it through jail processing?

 Speak Your Mind

 Once you are able to post bail, you will get discharged from jail.
 Getting discharged from jail can take between 15 minutes to hours or even all day long.
 So, the faster you can post bail, the faster you can get released from jail.
 How quickly you get discharged depends on whether or not you’ve been given a cash bond amount or if the magistrate has to decide on the bail amount.
 For a minor offense, you will be booked and get released without having to post bail.
 When you have served out your jail sentence and are given a discharge date, plan to be released in the morning.

 How To Turn Yourself In

 If the sheriff has a, or if you must report to start a sentence, it is highly advisable that you follow the law and go down to the jail and turn yourself in.
 If you have a warrant, report to the jail intake area, and tell them that you think there may be an outstanding arrest warrant out for you.
 The officer will verify that you have an outstanding arrest warrant, and if there is one, you will be taken into the sheriff’s custody.
 If you have a jail sentence to serve, report at the time and date that the sentence order lists.
 Be sure that you aren’t late.
 Just bring required items when you go, such as a driver’s license or photo ID, any prescription medication you might take, as well as the copy of the sentencing order.